Find Affordable College Courses

 Fairfield, CT

-Sacred Heart University landed the #9 spot in the 2023 rankings for the best value master’s degree communication and media studies programs.
-Located in the large suburb of Fairfield, Sacred Heart is a private not-for-profit college with a moderately-sized student population.
+With a ranking of #9, Sacred Heart University did quite well on this year’s best value schools for communication and media studies students working on their master’s degree.
+Located in the large suburb of Fairfield, Sacred Heart is a private not-for-profit school with a medium-sized student population.

 #10